artbrock/holochain_docs/App-Development-API.md

  - **`HC.MERKLE`** (to be implemented in Security Pass Milestone)

 ### Application Variables
+ - **`App.Name`** holds the Name of this Holochain from the DNA.
- - **`App.DNAHash`** Stores the unique identifier of this Holochain's DNA.
+ - **`App.DNA.Hash`** holds the unique identifier of this Holochain's DNA.
 Nodes must run the same DNA to be on the same holochain.
- - **`App.Key.Hash`** Stores the hash of your public key.
+ - **`App.Key.Hash`** holds the hash of your public key.
 This is your self-validating address on the DHT which functions as a kind of alias pointing to your permanent key above.
- - **`App.Agent.Hash`** Stores your peer's permanent node address on the DHT.
+ - **`App.Agent.Hash`** holds your peer's permanent node address on the DHT.
 This is the hash of the second entry (identity info) on your chain.
- - **`App.Agent.String`** Stores the identity string used to initialize the holochain software with `hc init` If you  used JSON to embed multiple properties (such as FirstName, LastName, Email, etc), they can be retrieved here as App.Agent.FirstName, etc.
+ - **`App.Agent.String`** holds the identity string used to initialize the holochain software with `hc init` If you  used JSON to embed multiple properties (such as FirstName, LastName, Email, etc), they can be retrieved here as App.Agent.FirstName, etc.

 ## Required Application Functions